 The WFNJ SAI/BHI provides comprehensive face-to-face assessments using an enhanced version of the Addiction Severity Index; this evaluation includes a Child Safety Evaluator and an Immediate Need Profile.
-Data collection using these tools assists with identifying the needs of the population and improves client care and best practice efforts across all health domains.
-In fiscal year 2013, in addition to substance use and/or mental health disorders, it was identified that 56% of clients self-disclosed at the time of assessment they had been diagnosed with chronic medical conditions.
-Many WFNJ SAI/BHI clients have a traumatic history of abuse; at the time of assessment 44% disclosed emotional abuse, 39% physical abuse, 27% sexual abuse, and 18% all three.
-The extensive data collection within our health information system permits the ability to generate over 80 reports.
-This data is available to the State any time information is requested regarding client care, client flow, demographics, and quality assurance to illustrate performance targets and outcomes data.
+Care Coordinators utilize the ASAM Criteria, 3rd Ed., and the DSM-5 when determining their diagnostic impression and most appropriate level of care placement.
+Data collection using these tools assists with identifying the needs of the population and improves client care with linkage efforts across all health domains.
+In fiscal year 2015, in addition to substance use and/or mental health disorders, it was identified that 60% of clients self-disclosed at the time of assessment they had been diagnosed with chronic medical conditions.
+The Care Coordinators will then ensure the clients are obtaining necessary medical follow up or will refer to medical care for those in need of health services.

 Trauma, abuse, and domestic violence plague the population we serve.
 Many WFNJ SAI/BHI clients have a history of trauma or current experiences of harmful relationships.
 At the time of assessment, 46% disclosed current or historical emotional abuse, 41% had experiences of physical abuse, 30% disclosed sexual abuse, and 18% all three.
 The Care Coordinators address these sensitive areas with the clients and refer for services to ensure their safety.
 Many men and women with a history of trauma have never had counseling and may not be ready for treatment.
 The Care Coordinators attempt to connect them to services or provide them with linkages for when they are ready.